DeveloprAbhishek/Dunzo_Clone/README.md

 Moving ahead, we team Ninja developed a clone of the App of Nearbuy in just 5 days as a part of our curriculum.
 This blog is all about our journey and the challenges we faced while building the project.

 The Team Members are:
-1. Avadhut Chougule
+1. Abhishek Khichi
-2. Nalinikanta Ojha
+2. Akash Prajapat
 3. Amol Pardeshi